“The Rough Road to Texas Independence” Tour

 - Escaped from Goliad, avoiding the tragic Goliad Massacre

 - Elected as one of 59 representatives to write and sign both the Texas Declaration of Independence and the Texas Constitution and risked being charged with treason

 - Helped win the decisive Battle of San Jacinto

 We hope to make the tours not only educational, but also filled with fun and interesting facts!
-Tours will start every approximate 30 minutes between 10 am-3:15pm at the tents erected for the tour off Main Avenue.
+Tours will start every approximate 30 minutes between 10 am-2:30pm near the Oakwood Chapel on Main Avenue.
 Kids under adult supervision are welcome, but please leave your pets at home and wear closed-toed shoes.

 The event is sponsored by Save Austin's Cemeteries, a non-profit organization dedicated to preserving Austin’s historic cemeteries in partnership with the City of Austin.
 Tax-deductible donations for the tour are welcome to support gravestone cleaning and restoration projects of 1800s monuments.